-Choosing one or more freelance writing niches is the best way to make a good living as a freelance writer.
+Choosing one or more freelance writing niches is the best way to make a good living as a freelance writer in 2023.
 I’m proud to announce that I’ve created a comprehensive course to help you do just that…

 “Find Your Freelance Writing Niches” Course Details Are…